Students and Educators

 ADDITIONAL INTERNSHIP OPPORTUNITIES

-ISB fields year round request for internships or other research experiences in which students and/or educators have identified a funding source.
+ISB fields year-round requests for internships or other research experiences in which students and/or educators have identified a funding source.
 These requests are vetted based on the interest and experience of the potential intern as well as the availability of appropriate ISB mentors.

 For more information about internships, please contact ISB’s Education Liaison, Jen Eklund.